+Who is Dave Ramsey?
 Dave Ramsey is a radio host, author, television personality, and motivational speaker.

-His radio show is broad casted on over 450 stations throughout the U.S. His TV show, “The Dave Ramsey Show” is weekdays on the Fox Business Network.
+His radio show is broadcasted on over 450 stations throughout the U.S. His TV show, “The Dave Ramsey Show” is weekdays on the Fox Business Network.

 He has authored a few books, including a favorite of mine, The Total Money Makeover.